ImaadHasan2002/Prodigal_Take_Home_Assignment/README.md

 - **Profanity Detection:**
   - The regex approach works well for detecting explicit terms.
-  - The AI/LLM method provides better context awareness for subtle cases.
+  - The LLM Prompting provides better context awareness for subtle cases but may be slower.

 - **Privacy Compliance:**
-  - The AI/LLM approach is generally superior as it can better understand verification contexts.
+  - The Pretrained model approach is generally superior as it can better understand verification contexts.

 - **Call Quality Metrics:**
   - Use the timeline visualization to identify patterns in agent-borrower interactions.